Every time consumers buy something online, they are often bombarded with questions. From left, center, and right.

 3. Create A Unique, Brand-Consistent Review Request

 This applies to all the channels we talked about.
-Whether through email, landing pages, or social media, you have to get creative.
+You have to get creative through email, landing pages, or social media.

 So liven it up!
 Show your brand identity to it with your brand colors and dynamic graphics.
 Use the voice of your brand in the copy itself.